 Do you think you know your history?
 I bet you didn’t know that dinosaurs like Tyrannosaurus Rex weren’t as vicious as we once thought.
 They didn’t want to eat people, they just wanted their underpants.
 I love the concept behind the book and the illustrations are really great.
 It gets children excited about wearing underpants – even a T-Rex wants to wear them!

 4. Even Pirates Poop

-Another of the potty-training books that uses something that appeals to little boys (pirates) as a tool to help break the going to the bathroom stigma.
-While the main character did finally use the potty chair and do the job, I didn’t like the fact that everyone was so nonchalant in the beginning about him putting anything (and everything) in the potty seat except for what belongs there.
+Another of the potty-training books that uses something that appeals to little boys (pirates) as a tool to help break the going-to-the-bathroom stigma.
+While the main character did finally use the potty chair and do the job, I didn’t like that everyone was so nonchalant at the beginning about him putting anything (and everything) in the potty seat except for what belongs there.
 If I walked into the bathroom and found flags in the toilet I’d be less likely to recommend the book.
 The good news is that the idea didn’t rub off on the boys and it’s added to my list!